21 of the Absolute Best Movies to Watch on HBO Max

 Barbarian (2022)

-This wild horror movie stars Georgina Campbell (Black Mirror episode Hang the DJ) as a traveling young woman who finds her Airbnb has been double-booked.
-She's wary of the other occupier, a man played by Bill Skarsgård (and, fair -- the actor appears as terrifying murder clown Pennywise in the It movies).
-But the danger doesn't stop there.
-Barbarian can be found on lists of best horror movies of the year, so you'll want to embark on this freaky journey.
+This horror movie stars Georgina Campbell (Black Mirror episode Hang the DJ) as a traveling young woman who finds her Airbnb has been double-booked.
+She doesn't immediately trust the other occupier, a man played by Bill Skarsgård (and, fair -- Skarsgård appears as terrifying murder clown Pennywise in the It movies).
+But there's no way you'll predict what happens next.
+Barbarian can be found on lists of best horror movies of the year, so you'll want to embark on this wild journey.

 Documentary